tjgran01/GoodreadsEDA/docs/WRITEUP.md

 This concept isn't foreign to those outside of reading circles.
-It is well known amongst literary publishers that an upcoming film or television program based off of a book will translate to a large uptick in sales( [Respers](http://marquee.blogs.cnn.com/2010/08/12/movies-based-on-books-increase-book-sales/).
-People often) wish to read the original version of the story before seeing the film, or television show, in order to compare the merits or both the original and adaptation.
+It is well known amongst literary publishers that an upcoming film or television program based off of a book will translate to a large uptick in sales( [Respers](http://marquee.blogs.cnn.com/2010/08/12/movies-based-on-books-increase-book-sales/)).
+People often wish to read the original version of the story before seeing the film, or television show, in order to compare the merits or both the original and adaptation.
 A reader may also wish to get a deeper version of the story with the book compared to the